 Can I Own a Gun in Florida if Convicted of Domestic Violence?

 In Florida, domestic violence battery is a misdemeanor criminal offense punishable by up to one (1) year in jail and a fine of up to $1000.
+If you’re facing these charges, it’s important to consult a domestic violence defense lawyer who can help navigate the legal process.0.
 There are also several other felony crimes of domestic violence, including domestic violence battery by strangulation.

 What many people do not realize is that a conviction for any crime of domestic violence prohibits that individual from owning a firearm FOR THE REST OF HIS OR HER LIFETIME.